asavagar/uk-covid19-firm-creation/content/post/2021-01-08-newfirms/index.md

 ---
-title: 17,167 additional companies registered on December 2020
+title: 17,167 additional companies registered in December 2020
 date: 2021-01-08
 author:
  - Yannis Galanakis
 ---

-17,167 additional companies registered on December 2020 relative to the equivalent period a year ago.
+17,167 additional companies registered in December 2020 relative to the equivalent period a year ago.

 <!--more-->